quangv/docs/src/doc/sampleapp/samples/admob.rst

         };
     }

 .. note:: All of these ad unit ids are for testing only.
-For the ad unit ids, you will need to register with AdMob and create your own ad unit ids there.
+For the real ad unit ids, you will need to register with AdMob and create your own ad unit ids there.

 initialization() Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once Cordova and AdMob plugin pro are completely loaded, ``initialization()`` Function will be called.
+Once Cordova and AdMob plugin pro are completely loaded, ``initialization()`` function will be called.
 In this function, several other functions are called such as:

 - ``AdMob.getAdSettings()``: logging AdMob's ads setting information.
-- ``AdMob.setOptions()``: setting AdMob's ads setting such as positon, bgColor and so on.
+- ``AdMob.setOptions()``: setting AdMob's ads setting such as position, bgColor and so on.
 - ``onAdFailLoad`` event handler: displaying error information when the ad is failed to load.

 .. code-block:: javascript